Sophia of Rome

-Based on her feast day on 15 May, she became one of the "Ice Saints", the saints whose feast days are traditionally associated with the last possibility of frost in Central Europe.
+Based on her feast day on 15 May, Sophia became one of the "Ice Saints", the saints whose feast days are traditionally associated with the last possibility of frost in Central Europe.

 She is known as kalte Sophie "cold Sophia" in Germany, and in Slovenia as poscana Zofka "pissy Sophia" or mokra Zofija "wet Sophia".

-She is depicted on a column in the nave of St. Stephen's Cathedral in Vienna; it dates from the 15th century.
+Sophia is depicted on a column in the nave of St. Stephen's Cathedral, Vienna; it dates from the 15th century.